-Achiote is a spice used in many types of food throughout the world.
+Achiote and annatto are used interchangeably.
 While it's often employed to give a dish a yellow color, it also has a mild peppery flavor.
-Whether it is as whole seeds or a ground spice, achiote paste or achiote oil, you'll come across this ingredient quite often when exploring Mexican or Caribbean cuisine.
+Whether it is as whole seeds or a ground spice, achiote paste, or achiote oil, you'll come across this ingredient quite often when exploring Mexican or Caribbean cuisine.

 What Is Achiote?